northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

 * Check the cluster state, along with that of specific nodes.
 * Gain knowledge of various best practices when using Slurm.

 Hence, Slurm is a job scheduler and batch manager.
-Here are main Slurm commands:
+Here are the main Slurm commands:

 .. list-table:: Common Slurm commands exemplified throughout this page.
    :widths: 25 75